Chapter 8 Regression methods for supervised machine learning in R

 Task 28: Compare the linear and logistic regression results that you just created.
 Would you prefer linear or logistic regression for making predictions on your dependent variable (on fresh data)?
 Be sure to explain why you made this choice, including the metrics and numbers you used.

 Task 29: Using your favorite model that you already created, make predictions for your dependent variable on new data, for which the dependent variable is unknown.
 Present the results in a confusion matrix.
 This confusion matrix will of course only contain predicted values, because the actual values are not known.
-If you are using the student-por.csv data, you can click here to download the new data file called student-por-newfake.csv, which is also in D2L, and make predictions on it.
+If you are using the student-por.csv data, you can click here to download the new data file called student-por-newfake.csv and make predictions on it.
 If you are using data of your own, you can a) use real new data that you have, b) make fake data to practice, or c) ask for suggestions.
 The true value of the dependent variable for the new data must be UNKNOWN.

 8.6.5 Follow-up and submission